-(2) The dollar amounts reported in columns (b), (d) and (f) represent the amount of total compensation reported for each covered fiscal year in the "Total" column of the Summary Compensation Table for each applicable year.
-Please refer to the 2024 Summary Compensation Table as set forth in this proxy statement.

-(3) The dollar amounts reported in columns (c), (e) and (g) represent the amount of "compensation actually paid", as computed in accordance with Item 402(v) of Regulation S-K, for each covered fiscal year.
+- (2) The dollar amounts reported in columns (b), (d) and (f) represent the amount of total compensation reported for each covered fiscal year in the "Total" column of the Summary Compensation Table for each applicable year.
+Please refer to the 2024 Summary Compensation Table as set forth in this proxy statement. - (3) The dollar amounts reported in columns (c), (e) and (g) represent the amount of "compensation actually paid", as computed in accordance with Item 402(v) of Regulation S-K, for each covered fiscal year.
 The dollar amounts do not reflect the actual amount of compensation earned or received or paid to the individuals during the applicable fiscal year.
-In accordance with the requirements of Item 402(v) of Regulation S-K, the number includes:

-(a) The Summary Compensation Table Total less the reported grant date fair value of equity awards (as reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each covered fiscal year).

-(b) The equity award adjustments for each covered fiscal year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of all equity awards granted during the covered fiscal year that are outstanding and unvested as of the end of the covered fiscal year; (ii) the amount equal to the change as of the end of the covered fiscal year (from the end of the prior fiscal year) in fair value of any equity awards granted in any prior fiscal year that are outstanding and unvested as of the end of the covered fiscal year; (iii) for equity awards that are granted and vest in same covered fiscal year, the fair value as of the vesting date; (iv) for equity awards granted in any prior fiscal year; dividends or of the prior fiscal year) in fair value; (v) for equity awards granted in any prior fiscal year; the fair value as of the vesting date; (iv) for equity awards granted in any prior fiscal year; the the applicable vesting conditions were satisfied at the end of or during the covered fiscal year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for equity awards granted in any prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock or option awards in the covered fiscal year prior to the vesting date that are not otherwise included in the total compensation for the covered fiscal year.
+In accordance with the requirements of Item 402(v) of Regulation S-K, the number includes: - (a) The Summary Compensation Table Total less the reported grant date fair value of equity awards (as reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each covered fiscal year). - (b) The equity award adjustments for each covered fiscal year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of all equity awards granted during the covered fiscal year that are outstanding and unvested as of the end of the covered fiscal year; (ii) the amount equal to the change as of the end of the covered fiscal year (from the end of the prior fiscal year) in fair value of any equity awards granted in any prior fiscal year that are outstanding and unvested as of the end of the covered fiscal year; (iii) for equity awards that are granted and vest in same covered fiscal year, the fair value as of the vesting date; (iv) for equity awards granted in any prior fiscal year for which all applicable vesting conditions were satisfied at the end of or during the covered fiscal year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for equity awards granted in any prior fiscal year that fail to meet the applicable vesting conditions during the covered fiscal year, the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock or option awards in the covered fiscal year prior to the vesting date that are not otherwise included in the total compensation for the covered fiscal year.
 No adjustments were made to pensions (not applicable).
-The amounts deducted or added in calculating the equity award adjustments are as follows:
+The amounts deducted or added in calculating the equity award adjustments are as follows: - (4) Cumulative total stockholder return "cTSR" is the difference between our share price at the end of the applicable measurement period and our share price at the beginning of the measurement period as calculated in accordance with Item 402 of Regulation S-K. - (5) The dollar amounts reported represent the amount of net income (loss) reflected in our audited financial statements for each covered fiscal year.